Cows Creamery: History

 The first Cows opened in Cavendish, Prince Edward Island in 1983.
 In 2006, Cows began producing cheese, including their principal product, Avonlea Clothbound Cheddar.
 Cows was voted as "Canada's best ice cream" in a Reader's Digest opinion poll, and in 2008 was listed as number 1 in the "World's Top Ten Places for Ice Cream" by Tauck World Discovery.
 Cows has 12 stores located across Canada (Prince Edward Island, Nova Scotia, British Columbia, Alberta, Québec and Ontario).

-The original "Cows T-shirt" design was created by a PEI graphic artist Marc Gallant in 1987.
+The original "Cows T-shirt" design was created by a PEI graphic artist, Marc Gallant in 1987.
 He went on creating several "whimsical cow themed designs" for 7 years until his death in 1994.
 Shortly after, Cows President Scott Linkletter hired Graphic Designer Shawn Mader to continue the line.
 From 1994 to present day, Shawn has created over 150 unique Cow designs, adorning everything from the Cows classic 100% cotton T-shirt to calendars, mugs, pens, etc.

 In 2007, Cows announced that they would be building a new 25000 sqft corporate office in Charlottetown, paid for by a loan from the government of Prince Edward Island.
 The new Cows facility would be modeled after the Vermont-based Ben & Jerry's headquarters, and would serve as both a centralized production facility for all Cows ice cream and shirts.
-The new headquarters will also act as a tourist attraction where visitors can watch the ice cream and clothing being produced.
+The new headquarters would also act as a tourist attraction where visitors can watch the ice cream and clothing being produced.
 In 2008, the plan for the facility had grown to 32000 sqft; the design integrated a production area for cheese.